Interstate 69 in Texas: Recent and future improvements

-There is no timeline of when I-69 in Texas will be completed as there no funding to complete it entirely.
-Various portions of US 59 is being upgraded to interstate standards with some bypasses being constructed.
-Construction on building a new alignment in Nacogdoches to bypass a interchange began in 2019 and is scheduled to be completed in 2023.
-A bypass for Diboll is under construction and is scheduled for completion in 2025.
-The bypass for Corrigan started construction in late 2022 and is scheduled for completion in 2028.
+There is no timeline of when I-69 in Texas will be completed as there is no funding to complete it entirely.
+Various portions of US 59 are being upgraded to Interstate standards with some bypasses being constructed.
+Construction on building a new alignment in Nacogdoches to bypass the existing US 59 at Loop 224 interchange began in 2019 and is scheduled to be completed by 2026.
+It was scheduled for completion in 2023 but supply chain issues played a role in its delay.
+TxDOT also held a public meeting on August 3, 2023, on the planned $115-million reconfiguration of the US 59 and US 259/Business US 59-F (Bus.
+US 59-F) interchange just north of Nacogdoches, although construction is not scheduled to start until 2029.
+This meeting came about one year after the last public meeting and discussed how the horseshoe-style intersection would be removed with the addition of flyover bridges.
+Other construction in the area is not expected to be funded until 2034.
+A bypass for Diboll is under construction and is scheduled for completion in 2025, northbound lanes opened in May 2025.
+US 59 was redesignated on the unfinished bypass on May 25, 2023, with the former alignment becoming Bus.
+US 59-H. The bypass for Corrigan started construction in late 2022 and is scheduled for completion in 2028.